kcirreb/thocky-api/README.md

 ```

 ## Contact Us
-If you have any questions or find any mistakes in our data, feel free to send an email to koberrick11@gmail.com.
+If you have any questions or any suggestions, feel free to me send an [email](koberrick11@gmail.com).
 Thanks!